artychang/plumbline/README.md

 **testModule:**  Mount and mock scheme describing how directives, modules and providers should be rendered. <br/>
 **options:**  Additional options for render (e.g. bindings).

-The testModule use "mountModule" and "mockModule" parameters to optimize the render process.  "mountModule" will shallow render processes associated with that component.  "mockModule" will mock a component with empty methods and variable.
-This is done to save on computation and render time.
+The testModule use "mountModule" and "mockModule" parameters to optimize the render process.  "mountModule" will shallow render processes associated with that component.  "mockModule" will mock a component with empty methods and variables.
+This allows the tester to save on computation and render time for non-essential functionality during testing.

 ```javascript
 let complexComp = await mount<ComplexComponent>(